13 Swimming Pool Safety Tips Every Homeowner Should Know

 8. Alcohol and Pool Safety

-Avoid consuming alcohol while swimming or supervising swimmers.
-Alcohol impairs judgement, coordination, and reaction times, increasing the risk of accidents and drowning incidents.
+Limit alcohol consumption if you’re swimming or supervising swimmers.
+Alcohol can impair judgement, coordination, and reaction times, which can lead to the risk of accidents.
 Encourage responsible drinking practices and designate a sober supervisor when hosting pool gatherings.

 9. Sun Safety and Hydration